-Keeping in step with last week’s blog about beaches, I mentioned that I typically break the Philippines up into four major categories being beaches, volcanoes, waterfalls, and caves.
-So this week we will look at volcanoes.
+In previous blogs, I have mentioned that I typically break the Philippines up into four major categories being beaches, volcanoes, waterfalls, and caves.
+So in this blog, we will look at volcanoes.

 Due to the geology of the Philippines, it is a country that is littered with volcanoes.
 There is officially 25 active volcanoes in the Philippines, and an astonishing 355 inactive volcanoes.